 5.3 Are individuals free from coercion?
-Expectation: Individuals have the right to live in an environment free from coercion, and to exercise their right to choice a nd self-de eterminat ion.
+Expectation: Individuals have the right to live in an environment free from coercion, and to exercise their right to choice and self-determination.
 Related Questions: Are individuals allowed to voice grievances to the residential setting staff, public officials, the ombudsman, or any other person, without fear of reprisal, retaliation, restraint, interference, or coercion?
-YES NO NO How does the residential setting ensure residents are allowed to voice grievances without fear of reprisal, retaliation, resinterference, or coercion?
-Please explain or provide a copy of the setting's policy and procedure on grievances. traint, Do individuals in the setting display different personal styles, haircuts, etc.?
-YES NO NO 5.4 How does staff treat individuals?
+How does the residential setting ensure residents are allowed to voice grievances without fear of reprisal, retaliation, restraint, interference, or coercion?
+Please explain or provide a copy of the setting's policy and procedure on grievances.
+Do individuals in the setting display different personal styles, haircuts, etc.?
+YES □ NO 5.4 How does staff treat individuals?
 Expectation: Staff treats individuals in a dignified manner.
 Related Questions: Do staff greet and chat with individuals?
-YES NO Are the needs met for individuals who need a hearing aide, eyeglasses, walkers, or other assistive devices?
-YES 🗌 NO Does the staff verbally communicate with individuals in a loud tone of voice?
+YES ☐ NO Are the needs met for individuals who need a hearing aide, eyeglasses, walkers, or other assistive devices?
+YES ☐ NO Does the staff verbally communicate with individuals in a loud tone of voice?
 If yes, please explain.
-YES 🗌 NO Does staff converse with individuals while providing assistance or services and during the course of the day?
-VES Do staff talk to other staff in front of individuals as if the individual is not there?
-YES Does staff address individuals in the manner they like to be addressed?
-VES
+YES ☐ NO Does staff converse with individuals while providing assistance or services and during the course of the day? ☐ YES □ NO Do staff talk to other staff in front of individuals as if the individual is not there?
+YES □ NO Does staff address individuals in the manner they like to be addressed? ☐ YES □ NO

 5.5 Are individuals' choices incorporated into the services and supports they receive?
-Expectation: Individual choices are accounted for and honored unless the individual's safety would be jeopardized and in a ccordance with the person centered plan.
-Related Questions: Does staff ask the individual about their needs and preferences?
-YES How are individuals made aware of the process for making service request service requests?
-Is individual choice facilitated such that the individual feels empowered to make decisions?
-YES NO - Do individuals have the option to choose from whom they receive services and supports?
-YES 🗌 NO How are individual requests accommodated?
+Expectation: Individual choices are accounted for and honored unless the individual's safety would be jeopardized and centered plan. l in accordance with the persor Related Questions: Does staff ask the individual about their needs and preferences?
+YES ☐ NO How are individuals made aware of the process for making service request service requests?
+Is individual choice facilitated such that the individual feels empowered to make decisions? ☐ YES Пио Do individuals have the option to choose from whom they receive services and supports? ☐ YES □ NO How are individual requests accommodated?
+5.6 Are individuals, or their representatives, active participants in the development of, and updates to, the plan of care / serv ice plan?

--

--

-5.6 Are individuals, or their representatives, active participants in the development of, and updates to, the plan of care / service p lan?

 Expectation: Individuals and/or their representatives are active participants in the service planning process.
-Planning mee tings occu r at time s

-convenient to the individual/representative.

-Related Questions:

-How does the setting post or provide information to individuals/representative(s) about how to request and schedule a p lanning m neeting?

--

--

-Was the individual/representative(s) present during the last plan meeting?
-YES Do individuals participate in their plan meetings?
-YES Is the individual's input reflected in the service plan?
-YES L NO
+Planning convenient to the individual/representative. meetings occur at times Related Questions: How does the setting post or provide information to individuals/representative(s) about how to request and schedule a planning meeting?
+Was the individual/representative(s) present during the last plan meeting? ☐ YES □ NO Do individuals participate in their plan meetings? ☐ YES □ NO Is the individual's input reflected in the service plan? ☐ YES □ NO